kstrikesbak/what-i-learned-in-week-0/README.md

 7) I then used the commit command `git commit -m "first commit"`.
 The m is a flag that stands for message.
 It is very important to use a message as it differentiates this commit to all future commits.
 8) Get the empty README file to Github using using the command `git remote add origin https://github.com/kstrikesbak/what-i-learned-in-week-0.git`
 9) Then tell git hub where to send the what-learned-in-week-0 repo by using the command `git push -u origin master`

+## `MARKDOWN`

+Markdown is a simple text to HTML conversion tool.
+It is designed to make your life a little bit easier.
+Markdown is very intuitive because the markdown characters look like the formatted results.
+Markdown also makes text much easier to read.

+For example, `# Markdown is great` would equate to `<h1>Markdown is great</h1>` .
+It goes up to `#6` which is compliments the smallest heading of `<h6>Hi!</h6>` that HTML offers!

+The simplicity is great!
+There are many other features that make markdown a great alternative for emails, presentations and so on..